-waters, and climate change.
-Enbridge's Application seeks to bore and construct a proposed massive, complex corridor tunnel and pipeline at an estimated cost of over one-half billion dollars from 60 to 250 feet deep in the bedrock and mixed soils under the waters of the Straits of Mackinac;2 if allowed and constructed, it would operate the tunnel and pipeline for 99 years or more.
-The tunnel has a diameter of 18- to 21-foot-diameter and would be approximately 3.6 miles long, underneath the lakebed of the Straits of Mackinac at depths at least 10 feet below the top of rock or 60 feet below the mud line, whichever is shallower.
+The proposed tunnel now has a diameter of 18- to 21-foot-diameter and would be approximately 3.6 miles long, and bored underneath the lakebed of the Straits of Mackinac at depths at least 10 feet below the top of rock or 60 feet below the mud line, whichever is shallower.
 Approximately 364,000 cubic yards of material would be removed from underneath the lakebed to construct the tunnel.
 The material would be disposed of in an upland location.
-Upon tunnel completion, the applicant proposes to install a new 30-inch diameter pipeline within the tunnel, for light crude oil and natural gas liquids, to replace the existing Line 5 dual pipelines crossing the Straits of Mackinac.
+Upon tunnel completion, the applicant proposes to install a new 30-inch diameter pipeline within the tunnel for transporting crude oil and natural gas liquids, replacing the existing Line 5 dual pipelines crossing the Straits of Mackinac.
 The tunnel would be constructed using a tunnel boring machine ("TBM").
 Precast concrete segmental lining would be installed as the tunnel is constructed, and the annular space outside the tunnel's concrete lining would be filled with low-permeability grout.
-In addition, at either end or the portals of the tunnel, the boring for the tunnel will require large volumes of water, either groundwater or surface water, in the millions of gallons per day that could result in the loss of adjacent drinking water wells and connected wetlands.
+At either end or the portals of the tunnel, the boring for the tunnel would require large volumes of water, either groundwater or surface water, in the millions of gallons per day that could affect adjacent drinking water wells and connected wetlands as well as aquatic habitat.